Liang Dunyan

-Liang Dunyan (梁敦彦 (Liang Tun-yen); 1857, Foshan, Guangdong, Qing Empire – May 10, 1924, Tianjin, Republic of China) was a Qing dynasty diplomat and politician.
+Liang Dunyan (梁敦彦 (Liang Tun-yen); 1857 - 1924) was a Qing dynasty diplomat and politician.
 A graduate of Yale University, he served as the minister of foreign affairs in the first cabinet of China under Yikuang (Prince Qing) and later in the cabinet of Yuan Shikai.
 A monarchist, he supported the Manchu Restoration of July 1917 and was the foreign minister under Zhang Xun.